 5 Signs You Are A Victim Of Relationship Bullying

-It’s hard to stop once we start talking about the signature signs of relationship bullying behavior.
-Anyone who has ever gone through this kind of toxicity will vouch for the insidious effects of relationship bullying in their life.
+It’s hard to stop once we start talking about the signature signs of relationships and bullying in them.
+Anyone who has ever gone through this kind of toxicity will vouch for the insidious effects of bullying in a relationship in their life.

 Jaseena says, “The basic traits of a bullying partner would be that there will always be a sense or tone of criticism when they talk to you.
 The communication will be full of criticism making the other person feel not good enough.”